xuankimtran/docs-1/pages/katalon-analytics/docs/ka-defects.md

 description:
 ---

-If a Test Result fails, it must be due to some Defects.
-Katalon TestOps links the Defects of a Test Run to Jira issues, such as Jira bugs.
+If a Test Run fails, Katalon TestOps marks it as a Defect.

+You are then given the option to link the Defects of a Test Run to Jira issues, such as Jira bugs.
 You can then view the Test Runs and Defects in Jira.

 > Requirements:
 >